 Asking yourself specific questions.

 We all know what stress feels like – and some of us experience it more often than others.
 Maybe it’s your job or a difficult life event; maybe it’s conflict at home or financial concerns.
-Whether you experience chronic stress, occasional worries or even a full-blown anxiety disorder, this is likely to result in psychological impotence.
+Whether you experience chronic stress, occasional worries about poverty or even a full-blown anxiety disorder, this is likely to result in psychological impotence.
 Why?

 When your brain and body are concerned about danger, they can’t necessarily be concerned about sex.
-Like we mentioned earlier, stress hormones are released to the blood stream when we’re stressed.
+Like we mentioned earlier, stress hormones are released to the bloodstream when we’re stressed.
 These stress hormones prevent our bodies from achieving an erection.

 It may be difficult to have an erection if you are at odds with your partner.
 This can “bleed over” into your sex life.
-Disagreements are a part of any normal relationship, how you communicate effectively and is important part of intimacy.
+Disagreements are a part of any normal relationship, how you communicate effectively and is an important part of intimacy.
 Satisfying sex requires you to both feel safe and intimate with one another.

 This is because on a neurochemical level the brain can become “trained” to expect and need pornography for sexual arousal to occur.
 Aside from that, watching porn can lead you to develop unrealistic expectations about your body and sexual abilities.
 This, in turn, can cause performance anxiety and psychological ED.